The Kenjo End of Year Checklist

 The end of the year is coming up!
 These are times for important things, such as sharing with the family, taking some rest, or reflecting on experiences from the past and new goals.
 However, to leave room for what matters, there are some things regarding your processes in the company that you need to take care of first.

-For this year, we have prepared a list of all important issues and best practices, so nothing escapes you!
+We have prepared a list of best practices, so nothing escapes you!
 Make sure you follow this advice before the last day of the cycle.

 TABLE OF CONTENTS